kernerg/jpepR/README.md

+# THIS SITE IS UNDER CONSTRUCTION.
+PLEASE BE PATIENT UNTIL A STABLE VERSION OF THE SOFTWARE IS AVAILABLE.
 # jpepR

 **jpepR** implements the *Joint Pleiotropic and Epigenomic Partitioning* (J-PEP) method, a framework for identifying interpretable SNP clusters that jointly reflect trait-specific pleiotropy and tissue-specific epigenomic enrichment.